despencer/lego/README.md

-# a stuff regarding lego
+# a stuff regarding lego.